 How You Benefit

 Your investment, whether a single family home or condo, will need a property manager to keep tenants accountable and the place in good shape.
-No matter if you are local or have moved away from your investment property, the property will be kept under the watchful eye of a local property manager who cares.
+No matter if you are local or have moved away from your investment property, the property will be kept under the watchful eye of a regional property manager who cares.

 Property managers can actively process applications and adhere to the Fair Housing Act when selecting the next qualified tenant, ensuring you are in good legal standing throughout the tenant selection process.
 Your property manager will also be familiar with drafting and ratifying leases, streamlining the leasing process.